History of computer animation: Fractals

-At this time, a major step forward to the goal of increased realism in 3D animation came with the development of "fractals".
+At this time, a major step forward to the goal of increased realism in 3-D animation came with the development of "fractals".
 The term was coined in 1975 by mathematician Benoit Mandelbrot, who used it to extend the theoretical concept of fractional dimensions to geometric patterns in nature, and published in English translation of his book Fractals: Form, Chance and Dimension in 1977.

 In 1979–80, the first film using fractals to generate the graphics was made by Loren Carpenter of Boeing.
 Titled Vol Libre, it showed a flight over a fractal landscape, and was presented at SIGGRAPH 1980.
 Carpenter was subsequently hired by Pixar to create the fractal planet in the Genesis Effect sequence of Star Trek II: The Wrath of Khan in June 1982.

 JPL and Jim Blinn

 Bob Holzman of NASA's Jet Propulsion Laboratory in California established JPL's Computer Graphics Lab in 1977 as a group with technology expertise in visualizing data being returned from NASA missions.
 On the advice of Ivan Sutherland, Holzman hired a graduate student from Utah named Jim Blinn.
 Blinn had worked with imaging techniques at Utah, and developed them into a system for NASA's visualization tasks.
 He produced a series of widely seen "fly-by" simulations, including the Voyager, Pioneer and Galileo spacecraft fly-bys of Jupiter, Saturn and their moons.
 He also worked with Carl Sagan, creating animations for his Cosmos: A Personal Voyage TV series.
 Blinn developed many influential new modelling techniques, and wrote papers on them for the IEEE (Institute of Electrical and Electronics Engineers), in their journal Computer Graphics and Applications.
 Some of these included environment mapping, improved highlight modelling, "blobby" modelling, simulation of wrinkled surfaces, and simulation of butts and dusty surfaces.

-Later in the 1980s, Blinn developed CG animations for an Annenberg/CPB TV series, The Mechanical Universe, which consisted of over 500 scenes for 52 half-hour programs describing physics and mathematics concepts for college students.
+Later in the 1980s, Blinn developed CGI animations for an Annenberg/CPB TV series, The Mechanical Universe, which consisted of over 500 scenes for 52 half-hour programs describing physics and mathematics concepts for college students.
 This he followed with production of another series devoted to mathematical concepts, called Project Mathematics!.